oracle-livelabs/database/heatwave-intro/do-heatwave-ml/do-heatwave-ml.md

 ## Introduction

-To load the Iris data components, perform the following steps to create and load the required schema and tables.
+To load the Aiport Delay data components, perform the following steps to create and load the required schema and tables.
 The requirements for Python 3 are already loaded in the compute instance and you have already installed MySQL Shell in the previous Lab.

 After this step the data is stored in the MySQL HeatWave database in the following schema and tables:

 **ml_data schema:** The schema containing training and test dataset tables.

-**iris_train table:** The training dataset (labeled).
-Includes feature columns (sepal length, sepal width, petal length, petal width) and a populated class target column with ground truth values.
+**airport_train table:** The training dataset (labeled).
+Includes feature columns (MONTH, ORIGIN_AIRPORT, DEST_AIRPORT, SCHEDULED_DEPT_TIME, AVG_MINUTES_LATE) and a populated class target column with ground truth values.

-**iris_test table:** The test dataset (unlabeled).
-Includes feature columns (sepal length, sepal width, petal length, petal width) but no target column.
+**airport_test table:** The test dataset (unlabeled).
+Includes feature columns (sMONTH, ORIGIN_AIRPORT, DEST_AIRPORT, SCHEDULED_DEPT_TIME, AVG_MINUTES_LATE) but no target column.

-**iris_validate table:** The validation dataset (labeled).
-Includes feature columns (sepal length, sepal width, petal length, petal width) and a populated class target column with ground truth values.
+**airport_validate table:** The validation dataset (labeled).
+Includes feature columns (MONTH, ORIGIN_AIRPORT, DEST_AIRPORT, SCHEDULED_DEPT_TIME, AVG_MINUTES_LATE) and a populated class target column with ground truth values.

 _Estimated Time:_ 10 minutes